nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/initializing-first-package.md

 **What this does:**

 - Adds a `set-namespace` function to the pipeline
-- This function will set the namespace to `production` for all resources in the package
+- This function will set the namespace to `production` for all resources
-- Functions run automatically when the package is rendered
+- Functions run automatically when the package revision is rendered

 **Add new resource:**

-Create a new configmap inside the package:
+Create a new configmap:

 ```bash
 vim ./my-first-package/test-config.yaml